datatrail-jhu/02_googlecloud/manuscript/02_gmail.md

 o) where to type the body of the email
 o) where to enter an image in your email

-changing the font type and size, bolding text, including bullet lists, and more

 {choose-answers:4}
 ?
 Which of the following is *not* an option within Gmail?